Oli-Le-Maire/CV/README.md

 Compliance Manager
 June 2017 – August 2020

-- Designing a new contractor database system replacing the old partly paper based system
-- Reviewing contractor and client contracts, signing off requested changes and helping to create company branded contracts
-- Responsible for managing the Compliance Department to ensure that all the agency’s international contractors are compliant as either an employee, a freelancer, or as a personal service company
+- Leading transformation of paper based contractor database system to a new comprehensive compliant digital system – This resulted in improving operational efficiency by at least 50% while minimising cost
+- Managing the Compliance Team – responsible for setting KPIs, holding regular reviews, and providing one on one training
 - Training all new recruitment consultants on the relevant compliance for the country that they operated in
-- Defusing delicate and/or difficult situations between varying parties

 **6 CATS International Ltd, London**
 Compliance Coordinator
 September 2014 – May 2017

-- Sourcing accountancy partners in various EU countries that are able to provide compliant contractor registrations
-- Documenting procedures for the correct registering of contractors in their respective country of work
-- Monitoring and reporting any significant updates of progress or concerns regarding contractors’ compliance to clients throughout the duration of contractors’ contracts
+- Monitoring and reporting any significant updates of progress or concerns regarding contractors’ compliance to clients throughout the duration of contractors’ contracts via a comprehensive Excel database
-- Liaising with clients and contractors in order to resolve any administrative difficulties, disagreements or contract disputes
+- Liaising with clients and contractors in order to resolve disagreements and/or contract disputes
-- Maintaining relationships with existing local accountancy partners in order to continue to provide an expert service to clients and contractors

 **CXC Global (Europe) Ltd, London**
 Senior Payroll Administrator
 April 2012 – August 2014

-- Ensuring incoming payments are matched accurately to corresponding client invoices
-- Performing the administrative tasks necessary to ensure timely and accurate payments to contractors
-- Liaising with clients in order to resolve any invoice discrepancies
-- Working with the company accountant to create failsafe systems to ensure accurate payments and no loss of company money
+- Working with company accountants creating failsafe systems to ensure consistent accurate payments
-- Solely creating and delivering international training programme for company’s outsourced payroll and accounts team in India
+- Solely creating and delivering international training programme for company’s payroll and accounts team in India

 **CXC Global (Europe) Ltd, London**